Drishti (yoga): History

 The Yoga Sutras of Patanjali define eight limbs of yoga but do not mention the gaze.
 The sixth limb, dharana (concentration), however requires holding one's mind onto an inner state, subject or topic.
 The mind can for example be fixed on a mantra, one's breath, or a part of the body such as the navel or the tip of the tongue.
 This is an internal concentration of attention, not a gaze.

 In the Bhagavad Gita VI.13, Krishna instructs the hero Arjuna to "hold one's body and head erect in a straight line and stare steadily at the tip of the nose".

 The 1737 Joga Pradīpikā uses the same two Drishtis, Nasagre and Bhrumadhye, requiring their use with each of the 84 asanas described in the text.

 Modern

-Styles of modern yoga as exercise such as Ashtanga Vinyasa Yoga, Iyengar Yoga and Sivananda Yoga make differing uses of Drishtis.
+Styles of modern yoga as exercise such as Ashtanga (vinyasa) yoga, Iyengar Yoga and Sivananda Yoga make differing uses of Drishtis.

-In Ashtanga Vinyasa Yoga
+In Ashtanga yoga

-Each asana is associated in Ashtanga Vinyasa Yoga with a particular Drishti.
+Each asana is associated in Ashtanga yoga with a particular Drishti.
 There are eight Drishtis (counting the paired Parshva Drishtis on the left and right sides as one).